vanderkilu/chatire/README.md

 **NB: The socket connection expects the server to run on port :8080 and the client/frontend to run on port :3000**

 **NB: You probably will have to create two Auth0 accounts in order to test this application**

-#### Things to improve if I had enough time

-1. use redis cluster to enable application to scale
-2. use redis set feature to track online users instead of using server in memory set.
-3. sync realtime blocked users with the db.
-4. Unit/Integration Testing
-5. Responsiveness

 ![image](https://github.com/vanderkilu/magnum-opus-assignment/blob/master/demo/chat1.png)